 A family of trees and shrubs distributed throughout North temperate regions, extending through montane habitats south to Malesia and S.E.
 Australia, and south to Central and South America with few elements in Africa.
-The Viburnaceae comprises 5 genera and ~200 species, but only two genera and 71 species occur in the Neotropics (Ulloa et al., 2018) of which only Viburnum undulatum (Oerst.)
-Killip & A.C.
-Sm. from the mountains in Colombia is consistently reported as a scrambling shrub.
+The Viburnaceae comprises 5 genera and about 200 species, of which only Viburnum undulatum (Oerst.)
+Killip & A. C. Sm. from the mountains in Colombia is consistently reported as a scrambling shrub.